-If you’ve been teaching in Springboard since its adoption in 2008, you are probably well aware of the number of courses that have built up in the system.
+In keeping with our current practice of maintaining 3 years of courses in Springboard, we will soon begin deleting 2013 courses from Springboard.
 Instructors sometimes report that their list of courses has grown too long.
 In those cases, we can manually unenroll the instructor from older courses, but this is a cumbersome process.
 Certain tools in Springboard pull information from all of your courses (whether you see it or not), which in turn slows down the system and negatively affects your experience.
 For these reasons, it is time to begin deleting old courses from Springboard.
 This will help to keep the system running smoothly and efficiently and to reduce the amount of clutter on your Springboard homepage.

 We are going to approach this in 3 steps:

-- We will identify and label the 2008, 2009, and 2010 courses that will be deleted.
+- We will identify and label the 2013 courses that will be deleted.
 This will give you an opportunity to make your own backup of these courses.

 Step 1: What happens when a course is labeled?